+The Planning System manages the development and use of land in the public interest, prioritising long term collective benefit and reconciling different interests.

-The Planning System manages the Planning Policy Wales PPW is supported by Technical Advice Notes (TANs). development and use of land in the (PPW) establishes the Together PPW and the TANs set out the policy issues public interest, prioritising long term key principles for the that the planning system deals with.
-PPW establishes WHAT development plans and decisions taken by the collective benefit and reconciling planning system. different interests. planning system must achieve and HOW development should be shaped to deliver the best possible outcomes.
+Planning Policy Wales (PPW) establishes the key principles for the planning system.
+PPW is supported by Technical Advice Notes (TANs).
+Together PPW and the TANs set out the policy issues that the planning system deals with.
+PPW establishes WHAT development plans and decisions taken by the planning system must achieve and HOW development should be shaped to deliver the best possible outcomes

 Development Plans apply the key principles of PPW to their plan areas and are shaped by evidence.
 Development plans establish WHERE new development should take place over the next 15 to 20 years.
 They are how we decide how places should grow and change.

-Development plans are prepared at different scales: All Wales Regional Local Future Wales Strategic Local Development Development
+Development plans are prepared at different scales: